 Drawing Boundaries for ETL & EAI

 As mentioned in the above sections, both techniques rely on the concept of a unified view and the definition of a mapping that allows data from many disparate sources to be “projected” onto that view.
-But what differ are the purpose, speed and direction and amount of data that are transformed and placed within the unified view from the external sources.
+But what difference are the purpose, speed and direction and amount of data that are transformed and placed within the unified view from the external sources.

 Process-level integration mainly deals with building enterprise-wide business workflows and processes and incorporating existing applications into those processes.
 EAI middleware acts as the workflow engine integrating applications in near real time, passing small amounts of data through message queues and a series of stages.
 EAI tools provide much more complete workflow capabilities than ETL tools, which provide simple workflow.
-EAI tools, and especially their workflow components, provide very sophisticated GUI development environments that enable design and management of very complex business processes.
+EAI tools, and especially their workflow components, provide very sophisticated GUI development environments that enable the design and management of very complex business processes.
 Here transformations are focused on ensuring a common understanding of the context and meaning (semantics) of the data involved within the message, the more likely a proven EAI is more appropriate.

 With regards to data integration, ETL tools and also next generation ETL clearly holds an advantage whether in batch or real time.
 Synchronizing data between two applications involves a lot more data manipulation than simply moving data from point Source to Target.
 It involves data intense tasks that depend upon either RDBMS efficiencies/scalability or in-memory data caching to achieve the necessary throughput.
 Typically, enterprise data warehousing projects require you to move large amounts of data within relatively small windows of time.
 Also since ETL tools were born out of the relational database world, and thus are adept at performing SQL oriented transformations.
 They deal mainly with pulling data out of multiple relational tables, understanding the meaning and relationships between the tables, combining, merging, or joining that data, and augmenting it with data from their sources.
 Since this is more than just moving data from Source to Target, ETL is more appropriate.